*this article was updated April 8, 2023

 Even if it is a current and valid record suspension, the legislation only requires federal agencies to respect it.
 Provincial and municipal organizations may not recognize it.
-Other countries are not bound by it, so it may not ease entry across borders, and indeed may complicate it.

 The implications and processes of record suspensions are far more complicated than they appear at first blush.
 Maybe you have already attempted an application - only to have abandoned it in anger and frustration.
 Still, a record suspension may be right for you.
 I can let you know and give you important tips for a successful application.
-This article is not legal advice as your situation is unique.
-So call me at 613.203.4874.

 Call me to arrange an appointment at 613.203.4874.
 Visit my main website by clicking here.